iotaledger/hornet/docs/post_installation/config.md

 # Core configuration
 Hornet uses a JSON standard format as a config file.
-If you are unsure about some syntax have a look at the official specs [here](https://www.json.org).
+If you are unsure about JSON syntax, have a look at the official specs [here](https://www.json.org).

-The default config file is `config.json`.
+The default config file is named `config.json`.
 You can change the path or name of the config file by using the `-c` or `--config` argument while executing `hornet` executable.

 For Example: `hornet -c config_example.json`.